bbgdzxng1/cta608-in-vbi/README.md

 Data Bit (D) | 1   * D
 Data Characters (E) | 16   * D

-That gets us to 26 * D.  Since Clock Run-In needs to be a sinusoidal wave of freqency D to produce `01010101010101` you need 52 pixels.
+That gets us to 26 * D.  Since Clock Run-In needs to be a sinusoidal wave of freqency D to produce `01010101010101` you need ~52 square pixels, which then get utilized as non-square pixels.

 Section | Pixels (D = 2 pixels)
 --- | ---